inveniosoftware/invenio/docs/developers/models.rst

-Before you start writing a new model please take a look at the :obj:`~invenio.ext.sqlalchemy.db` object.
+Before you start writing a new model please take a look at the ``invenio_ext.sqlalchemy.db`` object.
 It will also make it easier to understand the following example of a simple model written using SQLAlchemy::

     # General imports.
-    from invenio.ext.sqlalchemy import db
+    from invenio_ext.sqlalchemy import db

     # Create your models here.